-- Gold via 25-40g fire assay with AAS (24 labs) or ICP-OES (4 labs) finish; - Instrumental neutron activation analysis for Au on 20 x 90mg subsamples to confirm homogeneity (1 laboratory). - Gold via 15-50g aqua regia digestion with ICP-MS (13 labs), AAS (7 labs) or ICP-OES (2 lab) finish.
+- Gold via 25-40g fire assay with AAS (20 labs), ICP-OES (4 labs) or gravimetric (4 labs) finish; - Instrumental neutron activation analysis for Au on 20 x 85mg subsamples to confirm homogeneity (1 laboratory). - Gold via 15-50g aqua regia digestion with ICP-MS (13 labs), AAS (7 labs) or ICP-OES (2 lab) finish.
 It is important to note that in the analytical industry there is no standardisation of the aqua regia digestion process.
 Aqua regia is a partial empirical digest and differences in recoveries for various analytes are commonplace.
 These are caused by variations in the digest conditions which can include the ratio of nitric to hydrochloric acids, acid strength, temperatures, leach times and secondary digestions. - Specific gravity by gas (13 labs) or liquid (4 labs) pycnometry.